Pat Hingle: Career

 In November 2007, he created the Pat Hingle Guest Artist Endowment to enable students to work with visiting professional actors at the University of North Carolina Wilmington.

 Personal life

 Hingle married Alyce Faye Dorsey on June 3, 1947.
 They had three children.
 The couple later divorced.
 In 1979 Hingle married Julia Wright.
 He and his second wife had two children.

+Death

-Hingle died at his home in Carolina Beach, North Carolina, of myelodysplasia on January 3, 2009; he had been diagnosed with the disease in November 2008.
+Hingle died from myelodysplastic cancer (which had been diagnosed in November 2008) at the age of 84 at his house in Carolina Beach in North Carolina on 3 January 2009.
 He was cremated and his ashes were scattered in the Atlantic Ocean.